aljazst/nfcTagApp/README.md

 ## About the app ☄️

 You can choose between two encoding algorithms to encode your string and you are also able ... ohh you know what?
 Why don't you just download the app and try it.
 It should work.
-Well it works on my phone..
+Well it works on my phone and my tags so...

 ## Acknowledgments 🍺